 - Belief that anger is unacceptable: In most cases, we tend to believe that expressing anger is not right and if we defy the rules, we will face negative consequences.
 Hence, we tend to suppress anger.

-For example, if a child has been punished or scolded repeatedly for expressing his disinterest or anger, then the child tends to believe that expressing his anger is not alright.
+For example, if a child has been punished or scolded repeatedly for expressing his disinterest or feelings, then the child tends to believe that expressing his anger is not alright.
 So he conforms to the parents’ wishes to be ‘good’.
 When this pattern is repeated, the child succumbs to pressure and learns to suppress his anger and becomes adept at being passive-aggressive.

 As a person at the receiving end, you would be frustrated with your husband’s reactions, and confused about your course of action.

 How To Face A Passive-aggressive Husband?